testcontainers/workshop/step-10-migrating-from-docker-compose.md

         .waitingFor("app_1", Wait.forHttp("/actuator/health"));
 ```

-You also need to add the `@Testcontainers` annotation to the test class, if you want the Testcontainers-JUnit-Jupiter extension
+You also need to add the `@Testcontainers` annotation to the test class, if you want the [Testcontainers-JUnit-Jupiter extension](https://www.testcontainers.org/test_framework_integration/junit_5/)
 to manage the container lifecycle (similar to how we did in step 8).

-Also, make sure to configure RestAssured to access the dynamic port exposed by Testcontainers:
+Finally, make sure to configure RestAssured to access the dynamic port exposed by Testcontainers:

 ```java
 requestSpecification = new RequestSpecBuilder()